Lemonnycodes/Advanced-Data-Analysis-and-Predictive-Modeling/README.md

   - **Logistic Regression:** Precision - 0.76
   - Initially, Naive Bayes was used to determine the activity of the compounds and provided decent results.
 However, using the Decision Tree with boosting resulted in a significant improvement in accuracy.

-Here is the updated README for Project 4, incorporating your additional details:

 ## Project 4: K-Means Clustering on High-Dimensional Data